 1971-4 were big years for global social reform…but it took us 40+ years to fully realize how big.
 It was in the early 1970’s, that two new enterprises were formed, one in the U.S. And one on Bangladesh, that would go on to positively affect the lives of tens of millions of individuals around the world.
 Opportunity International (founded in 1971 by Al Whittaker, Bristol-Meyers President) and Grameen Bank (first loan in 1974 by Bangledesh university director, Mohamed Yunis) formed “micro-credit” organizations, offering loans, credit/savings, insurance and training for impoverished families.
 These two organizations were early to innovate in the “social” or “impact” sector.
 Their focus as organizations.

-In 1981, Ashoka was founded by Bill Drayton who recognized that entrepreneurs through a social venture capital approach could impact many aspects of society, addressing the needs of the poor, marginalized and under-represented.
-Ashoka today operates in over 70 countries and supports the work of almost 3,000 entrepreneurs, chosen and mentored as “Ashoka Fellows”.
-Drayton calls these workers “social entrepreneurs”.
+In 1981, Ashoka was founded by Bill Drayton who recognized that Fellows through a social venture capital approach could impact many aspects of society, addressing the needs of the poor, marginalized and under-represented.
+Ashoka today operates in over 70 countries and supports the work of almost 3,000 Fellows, chosen and mentored as “Ashoka Fellows”.
+Drayton calls these workers “social Fellows”.
 For the past 30 years, Ashoka, and others that have followed their path, have sparked a movement toward the citizen-driven social innovation.

-Other organizations, such as Echoing Green, The Acumen Fund, Omidyar Network, Skoll Foundation, and many more have followed Ashoka’s lead in supporting social entrepreneurs around the world.
+Other organizations, such as Echoing Green, The Acumen Fund, Omidyar Network, Skoll Foundation, and many more have followed Ashoka’s lead in supporting social Fellows around the world.

 What’s Fueling Social Innovation?